 Global Rail Services is a rail infrastructure contractor operating on both mainline and light rail systems, with in-house capabilities across Civil Engineering, M&E, Building and Permanent Way.
 They offer a fully managed and cohesive service for their clients.

-GRA Networks is a leading provider of services to clients in the transportation, telecommunications, utilities and energy markets, providing either sector specific services or a fully managed turnkey solution.
-They specialise in the design, installation, commissioning and testing of critical infrastructure in both Ireland and Australia.
+GRA Networks Ireland is a leading provider of services to clients in the transportation, telecommunications, utilities and energy markets, providing either sector specific services or a fully managed turnkey solution.
+They specialise in the design, installation, commissioning and testing of critical infrastructure in Ireland and also has an operation in Melbourne – GRA Networks Australia.

-GRA Networks, the telecommunications specialist based in Ireland and Australia are pleased to annouce the successful completion of our antenna installation work on behalf of Newstalk Radio.
+GRA Networks Ireland is a telecommunications specialist based in Dublin and is pleased to annouce the successful completion of our antenna installation work on behalf of Newstalk Radio.

 The scope of works involved the installation of Skymast S.4Y Yagi antennas and the running of EC400 10mm Coax cable from each antenna to comms rooms across eleven separate sites throughout Ireland – from Achill Island to Holywell Hill, Donegal – all within a two week deadline.

-Due to the tight timeframe and the need to provide seemless intergration from the old to the new to maintain a fully operational radio news service, GRA Networks colloborated closely with Newstalk, who accompanied GRA Networks each day, to ensure the swap over from the old system to the new system was undertaken with minimal impact to them.
+Due to the tight timeframe and the need to provide seamless integration from the old to the new to maintain a fully operational radio news service, GRA Networks Ireland collaborated closely with Newstalk, who accompanied GRA Networks Ireland each day, to ensure the swap over from the old system to the new system was undertaken with minimal impact to them.

-Newstalk were very complimentary with regard to the progress and work practice that GRA Networks’ crew displayed and sent their thanks to the team for completing the project on time.
+Newstalk were very complimentary with regard to the progress and work practice that GRA Networks Ireland’s crew displayed and sent their thanks to the team for completing the project on time.

 The works required maticulous planning and project management both on and off site and General Manager, Tom Staunton said: